-B. Contract Liquidated Damages JSP- 13-01D
+B. Contract Liquidated Damages JSP-13-01D

-1.0 Description.
+- 1.0 Description.
 Liquidated Damages for failure or delay in completing the work on time for this contract shall be in accordance with Sec 108.8.
-The liquidated damages include separate amounts for road user costs and contract administrative costs incurred by the Commission.

-2.0 Period of Performance.
+The liquidated damages include separate amounts for road user costs and contract administrative costs incurred by the Commission. - 2.0 Period of Performance.
 Prosecution of work is expected to begin on the date specified below in accordance with Sec 108.2.
-Regardless of when the work is begun on this contract, all work on all projects shall be completed on or before the date specified below.
+Regardless of when the work is begun on this contract, all work on all projects shall be completed on or before the Contract Completion date specified below.
 Completion by this date shall be in accordance with the requirements of Sec 108.7.1.

-Notice to Proceed: July 7, 2025 Contract Completion Date: November 1, 2027
+Notice to Proceed Date: October 6, 2025 Contract Completion Date: June 30, 2027

-2.1 Calendar Days and Completion Dates.
-Completion of the project is required as specified herein.
+2.1 Calendar Days.
 The count of calendar days will begin on the date the contractor starts any construction operations on the project.